pesricha/taipy-doc/docs/gallery/articles/fraud_detection/index.md

 data-keywords: dashboard vizelement layout chart ai multi-page classification enterprise
 short-description: A Taipy Application that analyzes credit card transactions to detect fraud.
 order: 20
-img: fraud_detection/images/fraud_threshold.png
+img: fraud_detection/images/Transactions.png
 hide:
     - toc
 ---

-A Taipy Application that analyzes credit card transactions to detect fraud.
+A Taipy Application that analyzes credit card transactions to detect fraud and how users can interact with each other in Taipy.

 !!! note "Taipy Enterprise edition"